microsoft/vscode-docs/docs/python/jupyter-support.md

 ## Trusted Notebooks

-It's possible for malicious code to be contained in a Jupyter Notebook.
+It's possible for malicious source code to be contained in a Jupyter Notebook.
 With that in mind, to help protect you, any Notebook that's not created with VS Code on your local machine (or explicitly set to **Trusted** by you) is considered **Not Trusted**.
-When a Notebook is **Not Trusted** VS Code will not render markdown cells or display the output of code cells within the Notebook.
-Instead, just the source of markdown and code cells will be shown.
+When a Notebook is **Not Trusted**, VS Code will not render Markdown cells or display the output of code cells within the Notebook.
+Instead, just the source of Markdown and code cells will be shown.
 The Notebook is essentially in read-only mode, with toolbars disabled and no ability to edit the file, until you set it as **Trusted**.

-> **Note**: Before setting a Notebook as **Trusted**, it is up to you to verify that the code and markdown are safe to run.
-VS Code does not perform any sanitizing of markdown, it merely prevents it from being rendered until a Notebook is marked as **Trusted** to help protect you from malicious code.
+> **Note**: Before setting a Notebook as **Trusted**, it is up to you to verify that the source code and Markdown are safe to run.
+VS Code does not perform any sanitizing of Markdown, it merely prevents it from being rendered until a Notebook is marked as **Trusted** to help protect you from malicious code.

-When you first open a Notebook that's **Not Trusted** the following notification prompt is displayed.
+When you first open a Notebook that's **Not Trusted**, the following notification prompt is displayed.

 ![Trusted Notebook prompt](images/jupyter/native-trusted-prompt.png)

 If you select **Trust**, the Notebook will be trusted going forward.
 If you opt not to trust the Notebook, then **Not Trusted** will be displayed in the toolbar and the Notebook will remain in a read-only state as described previously.
-If you select **Trust all notebooks** you will be taken to settings, where you can specify that all Notebooks opened in VS Code be trusted.
+If you select **Trust all notebooks**, you will be taken to settings, where you can specify that all Notebooks opened in VS Code be trusted.
 That means you will no longer be prompted to trust individual notebooks and harmful code could automatically run.

 ![Trust status in toolbar](images/jupyter/native-trust-status-bar.png)